-Commercial fire protection systems such as fire sprinklers, backflow preventers, fire suppression systems, fire extinguishers, and fire alarms exist to keep your employees and customers safe from harm and keep your business operational.
-Preventive maintenance inspections ensure your fire systems and equipment remain in complete working order so that it functions when called upon to stop the spread of fire.
+Commercial fire systems such as fire sprinklers, backflow preventers, fire suppression systems, fire extinguishers, and fire alarms exist to keep your employees and customers safe from harm and keep your business operational.
+That is why fire protection inspections are so important.
+Preventive maintenance inspections by an experienced fire inspection company ensure your fire systems and equipment remain in complete working order so that it functions to stop the spread of fire.
 Types of fire system inspections include:

 Why Perform Preventive Maintenance Inspections?

 Caring for the lives of your buildings’ occupants is your number one priority.
 Since you can’t predict when a fire might occur and threaten those lives, regular fire system inspections are your best defense against a faulty system that may not extinguish fire when needed.
 Inspections also show what fire system maintenance is needed.